 Little Moon Ligustrum.
 This quaint little selection of our age-old garden standby is a true dwarf of the species.
-The leaves are about a third of the size of the species and the flower panicles are in perfect scale with the plant's size of about 1-2 inch white panicles.
+The leaves are about one fourth to one third the size of the species, and the flower panicles are in perfect scale with the plant's size of about 1-2 inch white panicles.
 It is reported to get to only 2 ft. tall by 30 inches across.
 It is also a great subject for bonsai.
 This is an introduction by plantsman and nurseryman Maarten Van der Giessen of Van der Giessen Nursery in Semmes, Alabama.
 Here is what he related to me:

 So many plants have wonderful stories behind them.
 This is one of those.